NishantkSingh0/Predictive-Models/README.md

 # 🏦 Bank Loan Approval - Binary Classifier
-A Simple binary classification model trained on a large real-world bank loan dataset from Kaggle to predict loan approval.
+A Sequential classification model trained on a large real-world bank loan dataset from Kaggle to predict loan approval.

 ### 📊 Dataset
 Customer financial and loan data